-Large Industrial Power Time-of-Day Service
+Large Industrial Power Time-of-Day Service (continued)

-Off-peak: All times not specified as on-peak including all day Saturday and Sunday, and the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day, or the day nationally designated to be celebrated as such.
+On-peak: 8:00 a.m. to 8:00 p.m., Monday through Friday, excluding Holidays, specified following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day, or the day nationally designated to be celebrated as such.